naoyamuto/trySwift/README.md

 ### The Cost
 The cost is roughly [estimate] in total including flight, conference ticket, and hotel for the duration of the conference.

+* The cost will just be the price of the ticket - which they can see on the "Buy Ticket" page.
+Most attendees will be in Tokyo, so the travel is not relavant.
+It's only for the speakers, which I"ll work with separately.
+So we don't need this section.

+## Sponsors
+* logos for sponsors
+* Currently, the only sponsor is Realm - https://realm.io/
+* If the want to sponsor, they can just email info@tryswiftconf.com.
+We'll add a download so they can see sponsorship options in a bit.

+## Organizers
+* Everyone in the Slack channel.
+I'll get bios / photos / twitter handles

 ## Installation instructions
 1. ```git clone``` the repository
 2. ```[sudo] gem install rails``` if you don't have Rails installed locally.
 (If you don't, this installation will take a moment.)